conorsmith/Twersona/README.md

 echo $twitterProfile->verified;    // false
 ```

-You can also return a profile object with the exact keys used by the Twitter API, which are camelCase.
+You can also return a profile object with the exact keys used by the Twitter API, which are not camelCase.

 ```
 $twitterProfile = $factory->buildFlatProfileWithExactKeys();